DevOps in PowerShell automation

 Package management

-The idea of automation package management is not new, and almost any operating and programming environment has some kind of a package management tool like NPM for Node.js or RPM for many Linux-based distributions.
-PowerShell, as a platform, also has a reach toolkit for working with packages, but sometimes it might be tedious to script all that commands in your build script.
+The idea of automation package management is not new, and almost any operating and programming environment has some kind of package management tool like NPM for Node.js or RPM for many Linux-based distributions.
+PowerShell, as a platform, also has a reach toolkit for working with packages, but sometimes, it might be tedious to script all those commands in your build script.
 Instead, you can use PSDepend module and define project dependencies in a simple PowerShell data file.
 This will make your dependency management much cleaner and easier to maintain.

 Documentation generation

 Documentation is an essential part of every software or hardware solution.
 It helps other people to better and quicker understand the behavior of a system and what to expect from it.
 The idea of keeping your documentation close to code was beautifully implemented in PowerShell with comment-based help.
-It makes the process of writing and updating documentation for engineers more convenient comparing to keeping it in external files.
+It makes the process of writing and updating documentation for engineers more convenient than keeping it in external files.
 On the contrary, reading that documentation in the source code or in a PowerShell console might not be so handy, particularly for non-PowerShell people, as browsing web-based documents.
 Keeping and updating documentation in a few places can bring more trouble than it is worth.

 To overcome that challenge, you can automate the process of creating human-readable documentation from your code-based help with PlatyPS.
-This tool generates documentation in Markdown format so that it can be published on the web.
+This tool generates documentation in Markdown format to be published on the web.
 You can also include it as a build step in your build script or pipeline and have your documentation always up to date.
 For example, Microsoft uses it to create help content for thousands of its cmdlets.
 So, learn it, use it and people working with your PowerShell solutions will be grateful for its high-quality documentation.

 Continuous integration & Deployment automation

 Conceptually, you can think of continuous integration as of evolution of the build automation process.
-When build automation is more of a helper for building your solution locally in some environment, continuous integration rises that bar and automatically tries to build and test the solution after each change (commit) to it.
+When build automation is more of a helper for building your solution locally in some environment, continuous integration raises that bar and automatically tries to build and test the solution after each change (commit) to it.

 It would be really strange if we couldn’t implement this one core practice in our PowerShell coding because PowerShell is no different from other programming languages in terms of creating CI pipelines for it.
-For instance, you can use Azure Pipelines to configure CI and CD processes for your PowerShell project that can be an individual script or a module.
-Azure Pipelines can run PowerShell tasks, which could be a script file in your repository or just an inline script in the task definition, on the build agents.
+For instance, you can use Azure Pipelines to configure CI and CD processes for your PowerShell project, which can be an individual script or a module.
+Azure Pipelines can run PowerShell tasks, which could be a script file in your repository or just an inline script in the task definition on the build agents.
 Apart from that generic task, you can also execute your scripts directly in an Azure environment with the Azure PowerShell task.

-For example, you can define the details of your build steps in a build script like tasks in InvokeBuild or psake, and invoke those specific tasks in your pipeline in a particular order: build, test, deploy, etc.
+For example, you can define the details of your build steps in a build script, like tasks in InvokeBuild or psake, and invoke those specific tasks in your pipeline in a particular order: build, test, deploy, etc.

 The same is true regarding deployment automation.
 Depending on your requirements and environment, you can copy the resulting scripts or modules to target servers, upload them to automation services such as Azure Automation accounts or publish them to some artifact repository for further consumption by other processes and people.